neosaurrrus/ingredient-substitutions/_notes.md

 Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
-• Logic present in your controllers should be encapsulated as methods in your models.

 • Your views should use helper methods and partials when appropriate.
 • Follow patterns in the Rails Style Guide and the Ruby Style Guide.

+• Logic present in your controllers should be encapsulated as methods in your models.

+- NEw edit forms

 EDIT and DESTROY Subs